Stone Age child's grave site in Finland reveals surprises - NewsBreak

 China's rocket booster falls from space, crash lands in the Pacific Ocean

-CNN — The charred remnants of a rocket booster plunged uncontrolled back to Earth Friday morning, an event decried in the West as an irresponsibly risky move by the China National Space Administration.
+The charred remnants of a rocket booster plunged uncontrolled back to Earth Friday morning, an event decried in the West as an irresponsibly risky move by the China National Space Administration.
 The rocket reentered the atmosphere over the south-central Pacific Ocean just after 6 a.m.
-ET, according...
+ET, according to the US...

 Comments / 0